As a business owner, how would you answer the following questions?

 - Sales: when your website is down, customers can’t place orders.
 Can you absorb the loss of revenue of missed orders for one hour?
 Four hours?
 What about a whole day?
 For some companies, one hour of downtown costs thousands of dollars.

 - Productivity: when your email server goes down, there is an immediate halt in internal and certain external communications.
 And other network applications that your company relies on, like apps that process customer orders or track inventory, completely stop.

 - Customer satisfaction: when customers can’t get to your website, not only are they unable to make purchases, they may not be able to reach technical support or contact customer service.
-A study conducted in 2011 by PhoCusWright Inc. found that 57 percent of online consumers abandon a site if a page takes longer than three seconds to load, and 80 percent don’t return to sites that prove to be a disappointing experience.

 - Data loss: viruses, for example, can cause havoc on a computer’s hard drive by deleting files or directory information.
 Without proper security systems in place, client information can be lost or stolen.

 So, it’s essential to be prepared before disaster strikes.
 But like most small and mid-size business owners, you may not have the time to proactively monitor or maintain your network, or simply don’t know how to do it.
 Unfortunately, the lack of proper DNS management and infrastructure creates more opportunities for downtime.
 It’s true – websites with internally managed DNS are more likely to suffer from downtime than sites where DNS is managed externally.

 One easy, cost-effective solution is utilizing secure cloud-based services that combine reliable DNS resolution and DDoS attack protection to support web-based systems.
 Verisign, a trusted leader in the industry having managed the DNS infrastructure for .com and .net for more than 21 years, offers such services with a unique promotion called Uptime Bundle.